 More about the flying manure spreader later.
 Luther’s naturally smoked beef jerky is made from choice steaks and seasoned with black pepper and salt.
 The more pepper, the hotter the jerky, so sample both the mild and hot varieties and, if you love extra spicy, try the jalapeno.
 The flavorful teriyaki jerky is quite chewy and the Mild Pemmican (Native American for jerky) is sweeter from raisins mixed in the ground beef.
 Pig out on the Midnight Special Pork Jerky for a smoked ham taste and Cowboy Pork Jerky with sweetened cranberries.
 Or, if you like garlic, gobble up the Mild Turkey.

-Owners Martin and Shirlee Luther sell the jerky at their restaurant/convenience store where you can order Martin’s smoked ribs, brisket, ham and pork.
-I ate my ribs at a swinging table facing a clock that tells time backwards.
+Owners Martin and Shirlee Luther sell the jerky at their restaurant/convenience store where you can order Martin’s smoked ribs, brisket, ham, and pork.
+I ate my ribs at a swinging table facing a clock that tells time backward.
 And that flying yard art?
-The farm implement with attached wings and propeller sits atop a 10-foot-high post.
+The farm implements with attached wings and propellers sit atop a 10-foot-high post.
 Martin appreciates oddities and definitely has a sense of humor; his business card says Luther’s Smokehouse is open eight days a week.